Geert-Jan77/sidecutters/README.md

 ## I want this software!

-Then maybe you should help program it.
-Start by compiling the source on your pc.
-Read the *doc* folder on how to compile.
-It's not ready yet, but you should compile it contribute to the project.
-Read the *doc* folder on how to compile for MacOS or MS Windows.
+It's not ready yet, but you should compile it and contribute to the project.
+Read the [*doc*](/doc) folder on how to compile for MacOS or MS Windows.

 <img src="/doc/pica10a.png" alt="a screenshot of the program so far" width="50%"/><img src="/doc/pica11a.png" alt="a screenshot of the program so far" width="50%"/>